cumulative effect of developments in North America, the former Soviet Union,

 be developed.
 Advisory projects could focus on the following:

-ITC statistics on commodities – including jute
+ITC statistics on commodities – including jute and other fibres

 Understanding the structure and evolution of international markets is essential for both